 Traditional e-mail is still a big part of online communication for private and for business use, with many users typically opting for Outlook as their e-mail client.
 But many private users and small businesses often look for Outlook alternatives, since Outlook can often end up being expensive.
 There are lots of excellent e-mail programs that won’t break the bank.

 The turn of the century saw Microsoft purchase the company Visio, and with it the software of the same name, for approximately 1.3 billion dollars.
 Having adapted it to their own concepts, they then proceeded to publish it as part of their Microsoft Office family under the name Microsoft Visio.
 Since then, newer versions of the tool have regularly been released, but never as part of the various Office Suites.
-Nowadays, Visio is available as part of the “Standard” and “Professional” editions of MS Office, and also as an additional purchase for Office 365.
+Nowadays, Visio is available as part of the “Standard” and “Professional” editions of MS Office, and also as an additional purchase for Microsoft 365.

 A quick glance at the scope and price of the programme lets you know that the application is primarily designed for professional use in larger companies – something which also explains the relatively small circulation of the programme.
 It is more than likely the case that the available budget is too low to fund the acquisition of this Microsoft software, or perhaps that the programme is too complex for the intended purpose.
 If this is the case, then it is worth noting that cheaper, or indeed, free alternatives are available, and may be a better choice.
 Here, we compile a list of free Microsoft Visio alternatives and compare them to the Microsoft visualisation programme.